Blog •

 The first step to learning about the publishing industry is to look at the different journeys authors take to publishing their books.
 You’ll most likely work with authors who self-publish, so what does the typical journey look like for these authors?

 First, they're going to write their book, obviously.
-Then they're going to hire editors and work through several rounds of editing, then cover design, type setting, formatting, proofreading, and distribution.
+Then they're going to hire someone to help them polish it, work through several rounds of editing, then add a visual element in the form of cover design, typesetting, formatting, proofreading, and distribution.
 Marketing runs throughout because, as we always say at Reedsy, you should start thinking about marketing as an author as soon as you're starting to write your book.

 As a marketer, if you come in once the book is published, there are still a lot of things that you can do.
 Before the invention of ebooks, books used to go out of print after a certain period of time, and they wouldn't be available to readers, so if you came in late as a marketer, there would be no product to market.
 Thankfully, nowadays with ebooks and print on demand, books don't go out of print.
 They're almost always available so it's never too late to resuscitate the marketing.
 However, it is a lot easier to market a book if you enter early into the publishing process and if you get to work with that author even while they're writing the book.